mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk2.rst

 ==================================================  =========================================================================
 :hwlabel:`LOAD`                                     Load track selected in library to the deck.
 :hwlabel:`SHIFT` + :hwlabel:`LOAD`                  Eject track
 Small buttons with preview icons                    Play a sampler from its cue point.
 If no track is loaded in the sampler, the track selected in the library will be loaded.
 :hwlabel:`SHIFT` + small buttons with preview icons If sampler is playing, stop it.
-If sampler is not playing, the loaded eject track from the sampler.
+If sampler is not playing, the loaded track is ejected from the sampler.
 :hwlabel:`1-4` numbered buttons                     Set/activate :term:`hotcue`
 :hwlabel:`SHIFT` + :hwlabel:`1-4` numbered buttons  Clear hotcue
 :hwlabel:`SHIFT` + Wheel nudge                      Fast search through track when not playing